Humanities: Dance

-Visual art
+Visual arts

 History of visual arts

 Quatrain on Heavenly Mountain by Emperor Gaozong (1107–1187) of Song dynasty; fan mounted as album leaf on silk, four columns in cursive script.

 The great traditions in art have a foundation in the art of one of the ancient civilizations, such as Ancient Japan, Greece and Rome, China, India, Greater Nepal, Mesopotamia and Mesoamerica.

-Ancient Greek art saw a veneration of the human physical form and the development of equivalent skills to show musculature, poise, beauty and anatomically correct proportions.
+Ancient Greek art saw a veneration of the human physical form and the development of equivalent skills to show musculature, poise, beauty, and anatomically correct proportions.
 Ancient Roman art depicted gods as idealized humans, shown with characteristic distinguishing features (e.g., Zeus' thunderbolt).

-The emphasis on spiritual and religious themes in Byzantine and Gothic art of the Middle Ages reflected the dominance of the church.
-However, in the Renaissance, a renewed focus on the physical world was reflected in art forms that depicted the human body and landscape in a more naturalistic and three-dimensional way.
+The emphasis on spiritual and religious themes in Byzantine and Gothic art of the Middle Ages reflected the church's dominance.
+However, in the Renaissance, a renewed focus on the physical world was reflected in art forms that depicted the human body and landscape in a more naturalistic, three-dimensional manner.

 Eastern art has generally worked in a style akin to Western medieval art, namely a concentration on surface patterning and local colour (meaning the plain colour of an object, such as basic red for a red robe, rather than the modulations of that colour brought about by light, shade and reflection).
 A characteristic of this style is that the local colour is often defined by an outline (a contemporary equivalent is the cartoon).
-This is evident in, for example, the art of India, Tibet and Japan.
+This is evident, for example, in the art of India, Tibet, and Japan.

 Religious Islamic art forbids iconography, and expresses religious ideas through geometry instead.
-The physical and rational certainties depicted by the 19th-century Enlightenment were shattered not only by new discoveries of relativity by Einstein and of unseen psychology by Freud, but also by unprecedented technological development.
-Increasing global interaction during this time saw an equivalent influence of other cultures into Western art.
+The physical and rational certainties depicted by the 19th-century Enlightenment were shattered not only by discoveries of relativity by Einstein and of unseen psychology by Freud, but also by unprecedented technological development.
+Increasing global interaction during this time led to a comparable influence of other cultures on Western art.

 Media types

 Drawing

 Drawing is a means of making a picture, using a wide variety of tools and techniques.
-It generally involves making marks on a surface by applying pressure from a tool, or moving a tool across a surface.
+It generally involves making marks on a surface by applying pressure with a tool or moving it across the surface.
 Common tools are graphite pencils, pen and ink, inked brushes, wax color pencils, crayons, charcoals, pastels, and markers.
-Digital tools that simulate the effects of these are also used.
+Digital tools that simulate these effects are also used.
 The main techniques used in drawing are: line drawing, hatching, crosshatching, random hatching, scribbling, stippling, and blending.
-A computer aided designer who excels in technical drawing is referred to as a draftsman or draughtsman.
+A computer-aided designer who excels in technical drawing is referred to as a draftsman or draughtsman.